Tips Bulletin

 Removing Bad Odors from a Sofa

-If you have pets that sneak up onto the furniture while you’re away from home, your sofa may have that distinctive pet odor.
-For a couch that isn’t stained or dirty, yet has an unpleasant odor that needs removing, you can use baking soda.
+If pets sneak onto the furniture while you’re away from home, your sofa may have that distinctive pet odor.
+For a couch that isn’t stained or dirty yet has an unpleasant odor that needs removing, you can use baking soda to make your couch smell good.
+You probably already have some in the pantry.

 Sprinkle baking soda over the entire sofa lightly, including the area beneath removable seat cushions.
 Let it sit for 20 minutes while it absorbs the bad smells.
 Use a vacuum brush attachment to suck up all of the powder.